 The list of employment sites that has been agreed as part of the City Deal is outlined in Section I. The planning and development of those sites will be delivered over a ten-year timeframe (2014/15 to 2023/24 inclusive).
-The table below shows the sites where activity is planned in 2014-15, together with the nature of that activity.

-Table 13 Employment Site Activity 2014-15
+Table 13 Employment Site Activity 2014/15